 - IV.1 Hold the foam Moon ball at arm's length and move it through its phases.
 There is only one phase of the Moon when it is possible for it to block your view of the Sun, causing a solar eclipse.
 Which phase is this? - IV.2 Now simulate this arrangement with the Moon, the Earth globe, and the Sun.
-In your lab setup, is it possible for one person to see a solar eclipse and someone far away on Earth to see the Sun not being eclipsed?
-Explain your answer.
+In your lab setup, does the Moon's shadow cover the entire Earth, or does only a portion of the Earth line in the Moon's shadow?